 What r the 4 state capitals not served by the interstate highway system?

-The four state capitals not directly served by the Interstate System are:
+Below are the four state capitals not directly served by the Interstate System:

 Dover, Delaware